Schum2137/Game-Tweaks-on-Linux/README.md

 Tweaks that I've encountered or found myself, in games running native on Linux, or through Wine/Proton.

+## 📌 Notes

+- All this is being tested under CachyOS with an RX 9070 XT.

 ## 🔧 Game Fixes

 - [Upgrade to FSR 4](tweaks/fsr4-linux.md)